-The Arduino Project Handbook is a perfect beginners guide to all things Arduino.
-Clear photographs and wiring diagrams take the reader through 25 different projects, and provides clear easy to follow steps from simple projects through to more complex systems.
-A full review of the book can be found here, and it is available to purchase directly from No Starch Press.
+The Arduino Project Handbook is a perfect beginner’s guide to all things Arduino.
+Clear photographs and wiring diagrams take the reader through 25 different projects, and easy to follow steps start with simple projects through to more complex systems.
+More information can be found in our Arduino project handbook review.

-Next up we have the near ubiquitous For Dummies book (UK) — this time in Arduino form.
+Next up we have the near ubiquitous Arduino For Dummies.
 While it also begins with the very basics, some of the later projects are a little more ambitious.
-With clear photographs of examples throughout, it is another great choice for people new to the world of tinkering.
+With clear photographs of examples throughout, it’s another great choice for people new to the world of tinkering.

 3. Add a Screen to the Mix